 3 COLOUR INSPIRATION

-There are variety of desk of all sizes and shapes.
+There are variety of desks of all sizes and shapes.
 Using a clear Perspex working desk can add a sense of space to a small and dark office.
-But I have seen recently interesting wall hanging working stations that just look like a wooden box on the wall but then when you open it it contains all sorts of tricks including speakers.
+But I have seen recently interesting wall hanging working stations that just look like a wooden box on the wall but then when you open it contains all sorts of tricks including speakers.

 5 THE MYSTIC POWER MUSIC

 A massive perk of working from home for me is listening to my tunes.
 I’ve always found it difficult to concentrate and tolerate other people’s music.
-I have different music playlists for different moods, heck I even had two playlists for labour (but that’s another story) Listening to your tunes can be inspiration, moment of relaxation or just a dance break if the mood takes you.
-You can listen to radio, music trough your computer or stream music from your phone through a Bluetooth speaker.
+I have different music playlists for different moods, heck I even had two playlists for labour (but that’s another story) Listening to your tunes can be an inspiration, moment of relaxation or just a dance break if the mood takes you.
+You can listen to radio, music through your computer or stream music from your phone through a Bluetooth speaker.

 6 HIDE AND SEEK